lingdoc/pykdensity/README.md

 ### Additional notes

-More details can be found in the `calculate_k_densities.py` script in this repo.
+More details can be found in the `calculate_k_densities.py` script in this repo, which runs the calculation over 3 example evolutionary datasets from biology, linguistics, and culture.

 ## Understanding the Outputs